+The research mentioned above is based on frameworks in which goods are produced in one stage.
+In reality, most goods are produced in multiple, sequential stages.
 Of course, in these frameworks, the single stage assumption is not taken to be literally true; rather, the production function can be thought of as a reduced-form amalgam of a multiple, sequential stage process.
 However, the maintained assumption is that the nature of production - the mapping of production stages to regions, for example - is invariant to changes in trade costs.
 In other words, changes in trade costs may alter which country or region produces the (entire) good, but there is no change in the underlying nature of production.
 For many research questions this assumption is appropriate.
-However, in the context of the home bias in trade puzzle, this paper shows that the assumption leaves out forces that are quantitatively important.
-The reduced-form production function does change in response to changes in trade costs; this change is the source of two magnification effects.
+The goal of this paper is to quantitatively assess whether a framework in which the nature of production can vary in response to changes in trade costs, which I call a "multi-stage production" framework, can help explain the home bias in trade puzzle.